William Almer

 William Almer (fl.
 1572) of Pant Iocyn, Denbighshire, was a Welsh politician.

 Almer was the eldest son of the MP, Edward Almer of Gresford, Denbighshire.
 He succeeded his father after 1574, inheriting Pant Iocyn (Pant-yr-Ochain) house at Almer, between Gresford and Wrexham.

+Career

-William was a Justice of the Peace for Denbighshire from 1562 and appointed High Sheriff of Denbighshire for 1586–87.
-He served as a Deputy Lieutenant of the county from 1587.
-He was elected a Member (MP) of the Parliament of England for Denbighshire in 1572.
+William was a justice of the peace for Denbighshire from 1562 and appointed High Sheriff of Denbighshire for 1586–87.
+He served as a deputy lieutenant of the county from 1587.
+He was elected a member (MP) of the Parliament of England for Denbighshire in 1572.

+Personal life

 He married Elen, the daughter of Piers Puleston of Hafod y Wern, Wrexham and had one daughter.
 Pant Iocyn passed to his daughter Jane, who had married Gilbert Gerard.